newlandsvalley/musicrest/README.markdown

 #### _URL Scheme_

 URL path segments in italics represent fixed text; those in bold type are variable.
 For example, the text 'genre' is fixed whilst **agenre** can be any of _irish, scandi, scottish or klezmer_.
-The following URLs access or maintain music:
+The following URLs are supported:

+##### Tunes

 *  GET / _musicrest_ / _genre_ - get a list of genres.